Learning Selective Sensor Fusion for States Estimation: Introduction

 For this reason, we present a generic framework that models feature selection for robust sensor fusion, as illustrated in Figure \ref{fig:overview}.
-In this work, we mainly consider the problem of using a pair of sensor modalities, although it can be extended naturally to three or more modalities.
+This work mainly considers the problem of using a pair of sensor modalities, although it can be extended naturally to three or more modalities.
 As a case study, two tasks - learning global localization and ego-motion estimation, are chosen to demonstrate the effectiveness of our proposed selective sensor fusion.
 Our system is not restricted to specific modality, performing feature selection from four different sensor data, i.e. RGB-images, inertial measurements, LIDAR point clouds and depth images.
 The selection process is conditioned on the measurement reliability and the dynamics of both self-motion and environment.
 Two alternative feature weighting strategies are presented: soft fusion, implemented in a deterministic fashion; and hard fusion, which introduces stochastic noise and intuitively learns to keep the most relevant feature representations, while discarding useless or misleading information.
-Both architectures are trained in an end-to-end fashion.

-By explicitly modelling the selection process, we are able to demonstrate the strong correlation between the selected features and the environmental/measurement dynamics by visualizing the sensor fusion masks, as illustrated in Figure \ref{fig:mask}.
-In the case of estimating visual-inertial odometry, our results show that features extracted from different modalities (i.e., vision and inertial motion) are complementary in various conditions: the inertial features contribute more in presence of fast rotation, while visual features are preferred during large translations (Figure \ref{fig:correlation}).
+By explicitly modelling the selection process, we are able to demonstrate the strong correlation between selected features and environmental/measurement dynamics by visualizing the sensor fusion masks, as illustrated in Figure \ref{fig:mask}.
+In the case of estimating visual-inertial odometry, our results show that features extracted from different modalities (i.e., vision and inertial motion) are complementary in various conditions: inertial features contribute more in presence of fast rotation, while visual features are preferred during large translations (Figure \ref{fig:correlation}).
 Thus, the selective sensor fusion provides insights into the underlying strengths of each sensor modality, guiding future multimodal system design.
-We also demonstrate how incorporating selective sensor fusion makes neural models robust to data corruption typically encountered in real-world scenarios.
+We demonstrate how incorporating selective sensor fusion makes neural models robust to data corruption typically encountered in real-world scenarios.

-This paper builds on the work published in \cite{chen2019selective}, and presents a generic framework for selective sensor fusion in multimodal deep pose estimation.
-The work focuses on an extensive analysis of the model performances and extends the fusion strategies from visual-inertial odometry to the problems of combined LIDAR-visual odometry and combined RGB and depth relocalization.